SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 ---
-id: workflow
+id: interview_project_roadmap
-title: Interview-Building Workflow
+title: Interview Project Roadmap
-sidebar_label: Workflow
+sidebar_label: Interview Project Roadmap
-slug: /get_started/workflow
+slug: /get_started/interview_project_roadmap
 ---

+Whether you are a LIT Clinic student, a recent [Forms Camp](https://www.ncsc.org/consulting-and-research/areas-of-expertise/access-to-justice/forms-camp) graduate, or anyone else getting started on an interview project—whether it is your first or fiftieth—this page will guide you through the stages of an interview-building project.

 <!--

 Audience/who is using this page: Forms Camp grads.
 In other words, someone at a court or legal aid org who is going to start building an interview.

-Interview Project Roadmap
-Roadmap of an Interview Project

-Leading/Managing an Interview-Building Project Overview of an Interview-Building Project
-Interview Development Blueprint
-Interview Project Lifecycle/Timeline
-Interview Project Execution

 Planning an interview/[working with a team](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/authoring/working_with_teams/)
 Project board overview and usage
 Show the pain of merging first—as a way to persuade people to use GitHub well earlier